FarronF/limerick-council-meetings/meetings/2017/01/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th December 2016.md

 necessary to ascertain the ownership of certain properties, then ownership

-searches can be undertaken, as they arise.---
+searches can be undertaken, as they arise.
+---
 5

 **11.**